 void close() throws SQLException

-Statement object that is already closed has no effect.
+Connection object that is already closed is a no-op.

-For more information, reference JDBC documentation for: Statement.close()
+For more information, reference JDBC documentation for: Connection.close()